Kubernetes - Using kubectl with kubeconfig files

 By default, the kubectl command-line tool will look for a kubeconfig file simply named config (no file extension) in the .kube directory of the user's profile:

 This is the easiest method to use, in my opinion.
-Simply place a file in the correct directory, and kubectl will automatically pick it up and use it.
+Simply place a file in the correct directory, and kubectl will automatically read it and use it.

 Some useful kubectl commands

 How to create kubeconfig files?

 I'm going to save this and use it as the subject of another article.
 Stay tuned.